 7. Other considerations

-- Where students aged under 18 are on office premises, you should consider whether there should be at least one person in the room who has had a CRB check, depending on the circumstances and nature and regularity of the work involved.
+- where students aged under 18 are on office premises, you should consider whether there should be at least one person in the room with a Disclosure and Barring Service (DBS) check, depending on the circumstances and nature and regularity of the work involved

-- Firms should consider which files are appropriate to disclose to those under 18 years old, both in terms of the inability of under 18s to consent to a confidentiality agreement and whether all material is appropriate e.g. cases relating to child abuse or sensitive material relating to relatives, neighbours, school friends or anyone likely to be known to them.
+- consider which files are appropriate to disclose to those under 18 years old, both in terms of the inability of under 18s to consent to a confidentiality agreement, and whether all material is appropriate – for example, cases relating to child abuse or sensitive material relating to relatives, neighbours, school friends or anyone likely to be known to them

-• The Junior Lawyers Division of the Law Society is a community for LPC students, paralegals, trainee solicitors and solicitors up to five years qualified.
+Our Junior Lawyers Division is a community for Legal Practice Course (LPC) and SQE students, paralegals, trainee solicitors and solicitors up to five years qualified.